On Practically Speaking, we aim to provide advisors with entertaining, yet informational articles to help grow their businesses.

-SEI Advisor Network experts John D. Anderson and Raef Lee, in conjunction with Bob Veres of Inside Information, have assessed the advisory fees landscape in our latest report, Fees at a Crossroads.
+Independent Advisor Solution by SEI’s experts John D. Anderson and Raef Lee have assessed the advisory fees landscape in our latest report, Fees at a Crossroads.

 Quality investors are online and their behavior may surprise you—they’re using social media to influence personal investment decisions.
 Solid opportunity awaits.
 And socially-savvy advisors are generating real results; but—there’s a right way and a wrong way to use social media.